zenBen/word-count/doc/exercises.rst

 ----------------

 - Discuss the exercise idea with the classroom.
-- Distribute exercises among groups of 2-3.
+- Distribute exercises among groups of 2-3 persons.
 - Open a GitHub issue and inform the community about the problem and how you plan to solve it.
 Discuss why we do this.
 - Fork this project.